The Unnatural Normal

 Potassium + Electrolytes

-Sources: leafy greens, potatoes, avocado, pumpkin seeds and coconut water.
+Helpful foods: leafy greens, potatoes, avocado, pumpkin seeds, tomatoes and coconut water.

 Sulfur Compounds (MSM, garlic, onions, cruciferous vegetables)

-Sulfur is essential for detoxification, glutathione production, connective tissue, fascia, hormones and reducing inflammation.
+Sulfur is essential for detoxification, glutathione production, connective tissue, fascia, hormone metabolism and reducing inflammation.

 clearing detox pathways